gobengo/streamhub-backbone/README.md

 * Enable interaction
 * Make sure tweets display according to the Twitter display requirements ** An alternative view that uses Blackberry Pie, if you want to explode your browser with hundreds of iframe loads
+* Document
+* Tests and test data.
+I'll probably due this sooner rather than later.

 # Constructor